 Today your daughter is 2.5 years old and your son celebrated 1 year a couple of days ago.
 How do you feel as a mum today?

 I feel fine, although there are moments when it’s extremely hard.
 Mainly due to the fact that I am a working mother.
 With both children, I went back to work after only three months after the delivery and it is not easy at all.

 I miss my children.
 My son I breastfed until he was 10 months old and expressing the milk at work is no picnic.
 But again, with my daughter, everything was new and complicated.
 I tended to overthink many things.
 With my son, I did not even take the milk expressing so seriously and we handled it alright.

 My daughter gets the waves of anger, like many kids her age, which is not easy to handle.
 The hardest is to adapt both kids to a routine and at the same time still have some time for myself.
 But I think I do alright.

-I do not feel any significant difference compare to the beginning of maternity.
+I do not feel any significant difference compared to the beginning of maternity.
 I am definitely glad I do not breastfeed anymore.
-With my son the breastfeeding felt like a burden.
-Around the tenth month he started to be unsettled, so I decided to stop.
+With my son, the breastfeeding felt like a burden.
+Around the tenth month, he started to be unsettled, so I decided to stop.
 It just did not work for us anymore.
 However, I feel fine – as I did when they were born.
 Today I have to deal with other things than I did when they were smaller.
-As new-borns they basically only slept and ate during the first four months.
+As new-borns, they basically only slept and ate during the first four months.
 Now there is a complete contrast, they are very active.